 Having had the chance to spend a whole week stuck on a yacht with Michal Wysoczanski who played a key part in the Polish group’s development of the Zouk scene in Warsaw.

-We sailed, we drank, we had jokes, laughed, shared our reasons to dance and lots of debates about our shared passion of Zouk.
+We sailed, we drank, we had jokes, laughed, shared our reasons to dance and lots of debates about our shared passion for Brazilian Zouk.

 Very recently, Michal released a Facebook post summarising the 7 years timeline from the birth of Zouk in Warsaw in January 2011 until today 2017.